 It will also help to calculate TCO using TCO Calculator, and will project the overall saving.

 This phase will be a continuous process that focuses on monitoring the performance of the migrated workload and see the assigned resource size is fine.
-Tools can be used Azure Monitor, Log Analytics.
-Azure Cost Management will give cost insight so saving can be seen for newly migrated resources.
+Tools that can be used are Azure Monitor, and Log Analytics.
+Azure Cost Management will give cost insight so savings can be seen for newly migrated resources.

 Phase: Security and Management

-You can also monitor the health of resources like CPU, Memory, Disk, IOPS etc and their dependency.
-Services like Azure Monitor, Application Insight, VM Insight, Service Map, Log Analytics.
+You can also monitor the health of resources like CPU, Memory, Disk, IOPS, etc, and their dependency.
+Services like Azure Monitor, Application Insight, VM Insight, Service Map, and Log Analytics.

-To know more about Azure Migrate refers to Microsoft Doc.
+To know more about Azure Migrate refer to Microsoft Doc.